-G. Final Defense of the Ph.D.
+I. Final Defense of the Ph.D.
 Dissertation

-- The GAC for the Research Conference will be the examining committee for the final defense. - 2.
-Students must submit an "Application for Degree" online, and contact the department administrative office to complete the "Request for Final Examination: Advanced Degree" form.
+- 1. The GAC for the Research Conference will be the examining committee for the final defense. - 2.
+Students must submit an "Application for Degree" online, and contact the Graduate Program Coordinator to complete the "Request for Final Examination: Advanced Degree" form.
 These forms must be submitted to the Graduate College in accordance with the deadlines for the session in which the degree is to be granted.
 The exact time and place of the examination and the title of the thesis must be stated on the request for the examination. - 3.
 The Graduate College will make a public announcement of the final examination three weeks prior to the date of the exam.
-The final oral examination will be open to the public. - 4.
-Copies of the dissertation must be made available to all members of the examining committee not later than two weeks before the date of the examination. - 5.
-At least one reprint of a published or accepted paper based on original research with the candidate as the major or an equal contributor, in a peer-reviewed scientific journal, shall be made available to all committee members at the time the defense is being scheduled.
+The examination will consist of a presentation that is open to the public followed by a final examination by the GAC. - 4.
+Copies of the dissertation must be made available to all members of the examining committee not later than two weeks before the date of the examination.

-H. Other Graduate College Rules and Procedures
+J. Other Graduate College Rules and Procedures